VitaliyLytvyn/Metronome/README.md

 Options that can be choosen(added/removed), in tact to the simple indicator: Sound, Vibration, Torch.

-Both the state and the work, persists over configuration changes and even explicit finishing job.
-Thus to abort implementation "STOP" button should be pushed down.
+Both the state and the work, persists over configuration changes and even explicit exit from the appliction.
+Thus to abort implementation the "STOP" button should be pushed down.

+A tune can be choosen from menu.